Matcha.Guide

 Kanro sits at the top of Ippodo's regularly available ceremonial grades, and it is extraordinary.
 The tin opens to a powder so vividly green it almost looks artificial, it isn't.
 The aroma is intensely vegetal and sweet, like freshly cut young bamboo.
 Prepared as koicha (thick tea), which is how it's intended, the texture is almost like melted dark chocolate, dense, glossy, and impossibly smooth.

 The flavour is pure, concentrated umami with waves of natural sweetness.
-There's a complexity that is rare in matcha at any price: floral top notes, a savoury mid-palate, and a finish that genuinely lasts minutes.
+There's a complexity that stood out in our tasting notes: floral top notes, a savoury mid-palate, and a finish that lasted minutes in our tasting.
 Is it worth more than double the price of Ummon?
-For daily drinking, no. For special occasions, gifts, or if you simply want to taste what the pinnacle of matcha craftsmanship looks like, absolutely yes.
+For daily drinking, no. For special occasions, gifts, or if you simply want to taste what a very high-end matcha craft benchmark tastes like, absolutely yes.

 Pros: